efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 --------------------

 This is most probably the cleanest way to make an application or script with pydevmgr.
-The Data Structure is declared frontend with all the necessary attributes to work with.
+The Data Structure is declared front end with all the necessary attributes to work with.
 Making a less ambiguous and more robust way to work with values at run time than a dynamic dictionary.
+It is also more IDE friendly.

-Data Structure are :class:`BaseModel` of the excellent `PYDANTIC`_ module (it is like an extention of data class with data validation).
+Data Structure are :class:`BaseModel` of the excellent `PYDANTIC`_ module (it is like an extension of data class with data validation).

 .. code-block:: python